Eid al-Fitr 2026: Meaning, Significance, Celebration and Facts

 Give zakat faithfully

-Use our convenient zakat calculator to work out how much you owe before making your donation.
+Use a zakat calculator to work out how much you owe before making your donation.

 Host an in-person fundraising event

 In-person fundraising events are ideal in the days leading up to Eid.
-Many Islamic nonprofit organizations host Ramadan fundraising events to give back to the ummah and ensure that the less fortunate can join in on the celebrations.
+Many Islamic nonprofit organizations host Ramadan fundraising events to give back to the ummah and enable the less fortunate to join the celebration.

 Image shows the Donorbox Live™ Kiosk being used to increase Ramadan donations.